Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 Use your fingertip and make small indentations in the cotton balls, about 1 to 2 inches apart.
 The larger the seed, the farther apart they should be planted.

-Place the seeds on the indentations you made.
+Place the seeds in the indentations you made.

 Step 4: Seal the Container

-If you are using a mason jar, seal the container with lid.
-If you are using a cup, then cover the opening with a clear, plastic wrap or bag.
-This creates a greenhouse for the beans and ensure that the seeds stay moist and warm.
+If you are using a mason jar, seal the container with a lid.
+If you are using a cup, cover the opening with clear plastic wrap or a bag.
+This creates a greenhouse for the beans, ensuring the seeds stay moist and warm.

 It may take your beans 2-10 days to start growing.
-This is our beans when we woke up on the 3rd day.
-I was relieved to see that the beans have started germinating in the cotton balls!
+These are our beans from when we woke up on the 3rd day.
+I was relieved to see that the beans had started germinating in the cotton balls!

 Step 5: Set the Correct Environment

 You should place your jar in a location where the seeds get indirect sunlight during the day.
-The daytime temperature should be between 68 to 75 degrees Fahrenheit, so just about room temperature.
+The daytime temperature should be between 68 and 75 degrees Fahrenheit, so just about room temperature.

 Once the beans germinate, they start growing quite fast.
 This is our bean plant on the 4th day.